Cesar History, Family Crest & Coats of Arms

 Of note was Sir Julius Cæsar (1558-1636), an "English judge, of Italian extraction, his grandfather being Pietro Maria Adelmare, a citizen of Treviso, near Venice, but descended from a family belonging to Fréjus, in Provence. "

-Important Dates for the Cesar family
+Early History of the Cesar family

 This web page shows only a small excerpt of our Cesar research.
 Another 164 words (12 lines of text) covering the years 1334, 1500, 1581, 1705, 1758, 1562, 1636, 1561, 1610, 1601, 1590, 1642, 1610, 1657, 1653 and 1656 are included under the topic Early Cesar History in all our PDF Extended History products and printed products wherever possible.